Join Rupert Parker as he explores Genoa’s Historic Food Shops

 I’m at the Slow Fish event in Genoa, Italy’s largest port, whose mission is to preserve traditional and regional cuisine and encourage sustainable fishing.

 It’s held on the quayside of the old port next to the city’s medieval centre, a labyrinth of narrow streets where people still live and work.
 Traditions are preserved in its historic shops, trattorias, cafes and bars, where you can find typical regional products and local specialities.
+So join me as I explore Genoa’s Historic Food Shops.
 In my time here, I spend a few hours every day exploring this living culinary museum.

 Via Macelli di Soziglia, 8R

 Meat traders in the Middle Ages were confined to an area called Soziglia where you find Macelleria Nico, in operation since the end of the 18th century.
 It has the original white Carrara marble counter, supported by columns with depictions of oxen, bulls and cows.
 The floor is laid out in geometric marble and you can still see the original meat hook rack with a pulley, used to hang and move the large sides of beef.

 This poultry shop opened in 1910 and the fourth generation of the family, Matteo and Silvia Timossi, are still serving on the premises.
 Almost all of the decoration is original – there’s the massive wrought iron door with its geometric design, ceiling with meat hooks, white majolica tiles on the walls with Art Nouveau embellishments and a white marble counter inlaid with decorative diamond shapes.
 At the back are the wood and steel doors to the cold storage rooms where in the early days, blocks of ice were used to preserve the meat.